-William & Mary’s commitment to providing a rigorous academic experience, a rich residential life, a wide range of extracurricular and co-curricular activities, and an engaged learning environment, make it an ideal institution to focus on student engagement and leadership development.
+William & Mary’s commitment to providing a rigorous academic experience, a rich residential life, a wide range of extracurricular and co-curricular activities, and an engaging learning environment, make it an ideal institution to focus on student engagement and leadership development.

 Part of William & Mary’s educational mission must be not only to teach leadership and offer opportunities to exercise it, but also to process those experiences and to find meaning and lessons in those opportunities.
 It also must offer opportunities for members of the William & Mary community to witness leadership in action and to learn from others who are leaders in their academic fields and professions, whether at the national or local level.